Montgomery St. Peter Montgomery St. Peter

 Elsewhere in Morocco

 We spent a little over three weeks traveling across Morocco, experiencing so much of the country’s culture, cuisine and history.
 Drive across the Atlas Mountains to the Sahara Desert, making stops at palm oases and crumbing Kasbahs on a Moroccan Roadtrip.
 Explore the ancient medina and historic Islamic sights of Fes.
-Wander the azure streets and hillside of The Blue City, Chefchaouen.
+Wander the azure streets and hillside of Chefchaouen, The Blue City.
 Enjoy the coastal atmosphere and influences of in Casablanca.

 For Next Time…